ucsb-cs56/w20/_labWIP/lab07c.md

 }
 ```

 Do `mvn clean compile` to ensure that this code compiles.
-If so, do a commit to add this entity
+If so, do a commit.
+Add an appropriate commit message,
+and push the commit to your current feature branch.
+You can use `git status` to see what the current feature branch is.

-## Step 17:  Creating a `@Repository` for users
+### Step 16c:  Creating a `@Repository` for users

 In this step, we'll set up a new `@Repository`, a Java class that represents one table in the database.